 You can then hover the crossbar that appears over the color you want to swipe.
 Once you click on what you want the color will be saved to your clipboard and to the extension, and the black bar will disappear.

 Then, you can either paste the hexcode that’s saved to your clipboard to a document, OR you can click the color picker icon and choose the ‘Color Picker’ option, which will open the window you see in the image below.
-From there you can save your swatch, or grab the RGB values.
+Where you can save your swatch and grab your RGB values.

 You can also click the eye dropper icon and select ‘Webpage Color Analyzer’ and it’ll pull in every color used on the current page you’re on.